 5. Day Trips on Land

 One of the most undersold parts of a sailing holiday is the many opportunities it grants you to sightsee several destinations in a single holiday.
 Once you dock at your marina of choice, you’ll have time to shake off your sea legs and explore what dry land has to offer, including beautiful seaside towns, secluded islands, and ancient cities.
-If it’s your first sailing holiday, switching between sea and land will give the best of both worlds!
+If it’s your first sailing holiday, switching between sea and land will give you the best of both worlds!
 Check out our destination guides to discover what each of our locations has to offer.

 Now all that’s left for you to do is pick a date, destination, and boat.
 Did we mention there are over 30,000 to choose from in over 500 destinations worldwide?
 If you’re struck with indecision, you can also check out our Super Deals where you can select from our biggest savings of the moment.
 Or let one of our holiday planners help you — just fill out a request form in the right-hand sidebar and someone will be in touch with you for a zero-pressure chat soon.